shemekhe/kodi-telegram-bot/Readme.md

 ## 1. What It Does

-Private‑chat the bot a media file (video/audio).
+Send the bot a media file (video or audio).
 It:
 1. Validates it looks like playable media.
 2. Ensures post‑download free disk space stays above a safety threshold (auto‑clean oldest files if needed).
 3. Queues or starts download (with concurrency limit).